hunter-teacher-cert/syllabi-summer-2021/currdev.md

   * Presentation of the development of Stuyvesant High School's Introduction to Computer Science course.
   * Costs and Benefits of creating your own curriculum.
   * Async discussion:
-    * Redeisgn a lesson or project for a CS class you currently teach.
+    * Redesign a lesson or project for a CS class you currently teach.
   * Assignment:
     * What CS class would you like to develop?

-* Week 4 - Forming Curriculum Groups, Filedwork Observation planning
+* Week 4 - Forming Curriculum Groups, Fieldwork Observation planning
-  * Asyn discussion:
+  * Async discussion:
     * Start to fill out the fieldwork pairing grid: https://docs.google.com/spreadsheets/d/1-PMLanyRCiPXh0XkTkidjq4Tpoz8PNJv7vY66qN5__g/edit#gid=0
   * Assignment:
     * Begin to create your unit plan proposal.